Time-periodic branched transport: Non-discrete case

 \subsection{Discussion of setup}

 A possible starting point is to consider an energy similar to \cite{BrancoliniWirth18} for paths belonging to $L^p(\vecmeas)$ instead of $\overstar{W}^{1, p}(\vecmeas)$.
 However, this quickly leads to difficulties in the main existence theorem, as the only source of compactness available would be weak-$\ast$ compactness via the Banach-Alaoglu theorem of a minimizing sequence in $L^{p'}(C_0(\domain; \Lambda^1(\R^n)))^\ast$; as mentioned in the introduction, this space is strictly larger than $L^p(\vecmeas)$.
 The approach we adopt in this paper is to convert time-dependent paths into $2$-currents, and attempt to obtain compactness after slicing in the time variable.
 In order to be able to obtain sufficient compactness with this approach, one needs some reasonable control of the paths in the time variable, which leads to considering paths in $W^{1, p}(\vecmeas)$, with an added derivative term in the energy.
 However, this again leads to issues as this time the weak derivative will be subject to the same issue of weak-$\ast$ compactness being insufficient to obtain a minimizer in the same class.
 The key observation is that $\overstar{W}^{1, p}(\vecmeas)$ remains closed even with only weak-$\ast$ convergence of the weak-$\ast$ derivatives, and that for \emph{discrete} transport paths, belonging to $\overstar{W}^{1, p}(\vecmeas)$ is equivalent to the \emph{a priori} stronger notion of membership in $W^{1, p}(\vecmeas)$ when $p>1$ (i.e., Lemma~\ref{lem: Lp weights}).
-From a modeling standpoint, this is a reasonable restriction as for most physical models one would expect some kind of control as the source and target distributions vary in time.

 However, this leads to another difficulty regarding the presence of cycles.
 A key step in the time-independent case of \cite{BrancoliniWirth18} is showing that one can reduce the associated energy by removing strong cycles.
 In the time-dependent case, since we want some quantity related to the derivative of a transport path to appear in the energy, a naive choice will not be amenable to such a cycle removal procedure.
 For example, if we had decided to take the energy as $\MLp^\tau_{p}(G)+\lambda \MLp^1_{p}(G')$, ``subtracting off a cycle'' will reduce the first term, but the second term with $G'$ may end up increasing.